tcartwright/SqlServerDEID/README.md

 		- Path to a PowerShell file. **
 	- TransformType: The type of expression to run. (expression, PowerShell)
 	- WhereClause: A SQL where clause used to limit the rows that the transform is applied to.
-		- The SQL is a cut down syntax.
-See [DataColumn.Expression](https://docs.microsoft.com/en-us/dotnet/api/system.data.datacolumn.expression?view=net-6.0) for more information.
+		- The SQL for the where clause is a cut down syntax.
+See [DataColumn.Expression](https://docs.microsoft.com/en-us/dotnet/api/system.data.datacolumn.expression?view=net-6.0#expression-syntax) for more information.
 		- When multiple transforms are applied to the same column then where clauses are required.

-** All paths to SQL files, and PowerShell files can be absolute or relative.
-Relative paths are relative to the file location of the transform file itself.

-An example PowerShell file:
+## C# Expression Examples:
+- Faker.Name.FullName(Name.Gender.Female)
+	- Generates a full name for a female.
+Can pass in Male or just remove the gender parameter to generate a random name.
+- Faker.Date.Past(70, DateTime.Now.AddYears(-18))
+	- Generates a birthdate between 80 and 18 years of age
+- Faker.Person.Ssn()
+	- Requires the Bogus.Extensions.UnitedStates namespace to be imported.
+Generates a US SSN.
+- String.Concat(Male.FullName, "<", Male.Email, ">")
+	- Generates a email address with fullname.
+Concatenates mulitple faker values.
+- Faker.Address.ZipCode("#####")
+	- Generates a five digit zip code using a format

+## PowerShell file example:
 	[CmdletBinding()]
 	param (
 		[Parameter(Mandatory=$true)]
 		$Faker,
 		[Parameter(Mandatory=$true)]
-		$ColumnInfo,
+		$Column,
 		[Parameter(Mandatory=$true)]
 		$RowValues,
 		[Parameter()]